theobald-software/kb.theobald-software.github.io/content/_xtract-is/using-current-date-in-the-where-clause-of-the-xtract-is-table-component.md

 ![ssis_expression_value](/img/contents/ssis_expression_value.png){:class="img-responsive"}

 If you confirm the expression builder with the ok key, the generated value is displayed in the user variable.
+The user variable TDatum can now be used in the where clause of the table component, e.g. `LAEDA = @TDatum`

 #### Variant 2 using a script task in the control flow